 Simple English definitions for legal terms

-Read a random definition: motion for protective order
+Read a random definition: in mora

 The lost-chance doctrine is a rule that allows a person to make a claim against someone who did not help when they could have, and as a result, the person suffered harm.
 It is different from the Good Samaritan doctrine, which protects people who do try to help.
 The lost-chance doctrine can also refer to a person's reduced ability to earn money because of an injury, which can be compensated in a lawsuit.